What should I bring to the ranch?

 I haven't ridden before.
-Do I need previous experience to ride on my own?
+Do I need previous experience to ride?

-Unaccompanied riding is a very liberating experience, and one that is unique to the Flying U Ranch.
-Many guests have their first horseback experience at the Flying U. A background with horses isn't required, and the horse assigned will be chosen to meet the appropriate needs of the rider.
+Hundreds of new riders have had their first adventure at the Flying U. A background with horses isn't required, and the horse assigned will be chosen to meet the appropriate needs of the rider.
 You will also be given an orientation briefing and an orientation ride.
-We have instructors onsite, who subject to availability can give private instruction at an extra cost.

 When is my "Check-Out Time"?